Lozlof/nginx-config-files/README.md

 **proxy_set_header Connection upgrade;**
 **proxy_set_header Accept-Encoding gzip;**
 If you do not add these lines, you will be able to access your VScode web page, however you will get the error:
 "An unexpected error occurred that requires a reload of this page.
 The workbench failed to connect to the server (Error: WebSocket close with status code 1006)"
+## hedgedoc.domain.com.conf
+The main difference between this config file and the general purpose config file is:
+location /socket.io/ block